fsoubelet/streamlit_tfs_viewer/README.md

 # TFS File Viewer

 This is a prototype app using [streamlit][streamlit] to explore the contents of a **TFS** file.
+It lets load and query your data, and visualize its headers and contents by creating and customizing scatter, histogram and density plots on the fly.
+The app also integrates `pandas_profiling` to easily create a report on the data.

 ## Getting Started